The value of Shared Information for allocation of drivers in ride-hailing: a proof-of-concept study: Parametric Bilevel Problems and Expected Value of Shared Information

+which measures the gain or loss of the leader having perfect information and sharing it with the follower. \end{definition}

-To the best of our knowledge, the notion of EVSI has not yet been considered in the literature.
-We propose it as a measure, similar to the EVPI, that captures the natural information asymmetry in Stackelberg games.
-When evaluating the value of perfect information for the leader, both WS and SWS should be computed, since SWS is, in general, neither a lower bound nor an upper bound of WS nor STO, as the following example shows.
+While perfect information is always beneficial for the leader, there is no such universal relation between sharing it with the follower or not.
+Thus, when evaluating the value of perfect information for the leader, both WS and SWS should be computed.
+This is illustrated in the following example.

 \begin{example} Let us consider only an exogenous random event $\xi$ to be a fair Bernoulli trial and the indicator functions $\delta_0$ and $\delta_1$ given by